Threats To U.S. Elections Aren't Going Away. What Have The 2020 Democrats Proposed?

 She isn't the only one, however, Persily said.

-Senator Warren
+Sen. Warren

 He also referenced Massachusetts Sen. Elizabeth Warren's election security policy, featured in her "Protect Our Democracy" plan — albeit with the caveat that she "has a policy for everything ... so this is just one more of those things," Persily said.